mateuszniechwiej/Unique-Shop/README.md

 A solution to satisfy user requirements:

+- Shop logo in the navigation bar.

+- Categories and product links in the header.

+- Image carousel showing the main products this shop has to offer.

+- Additional information in the footer including about section, social links etc.

+> As a user, I want to find an easily navigated website and find all the content.

+A solution to satisfy user requirements:

 - Top navigation menu in the Header displaying Home, Login, and Registration links.

-> As a user, I want to find an easly navigated website and find all the content.

-A solution to satisfy user requirements:
+- Footer at the bottom of the page.

 > As a user, I want the website to be responsive and allow me to use it comfortably on all size devices(particularly mobiles phones).